An Exciting Weekend in Santa Cruz, California

 Santa Cruz does have a lovely beach and boardwalk, which we will get to, but this town has a whole lot more to offer.
 In case you are wondering, I interned in the area for quite some time, and share all of the best beaches in California for a summer vacation.
 In Santa Cruz, the beach gets a day, but here’s my suggestion for an amazing 3 days in Santa Cruz, California.

-For this 3 days itinerary, I assume that you arrive in the morning and leave in the evening on Day 3.
+For this weekend in Santa Cruz, I assume that you arrive in the morning of Day 1 and leave in the evening on day 3.
 But since I never mention the time here, you can obviously tailor the itinerary to suit your own plan!
+I suggest grabbing some take out lunch for picnicking on Day 1, as there really isn’t anywhere to stop and eat, or even pick up something between these attractions.

 Wilder Ranch State Park